William Regal: Final wrestling matches (2012–2013)

 Regal wrestled for the WWE during the April tour of the United Kingdom losing to Antonio Cesaro on Raw and losing to Wade Barrett on SmackDown.
 On 1 December, Regal defeated Ace Steel in a match for World League Wrestling in Eldon, Missouri.
-Regal would later make a surprise appearance on 17 June 2013 episode of Raw where he challenged Cesaro to a match in which he was defeated.
+Regal would later make a surprise appearance on the 17 June 2013 episode of Raw where he challenged Cesaro to a match in which he was defeated.

 On 5 December, Regal started a feud with his former disciple Kassius Ohno when he saved Tyson Kidd from an assault by Ohno and Leo Kruger.
 When Regal later saved Derrick Bateman from Ohno's post-match attack, Ohno confronted Regal, who punched Ohno.
 The next week, Regal apologised to Ohno.
 In reply, Ohno stated that he had followed in Regal's footsteps to arrive in WWE, but that Regal's whole career had no legacy, leading to Regal punching Ohno again.
-After both men continued to attack each other, the rivalry culminated in a match on 10 April 2013 episode of NXT, which Regal won.
+After both men continued to attack each other, the rivalry culminated in a match on the 10 April 2013 episode of NXT, which Regal won.
 Ohno later apologised to Regal.
-On 26 June episode of NXT, Regal tried to help Ohno, Adrian Neville and Corey Graves from a joint assault by The Wyatt Family, Garrett Dylan and Scott Dawson, but was overwhelmed.
+On the 26 June episode of NXT, Regal tried to help Ohno, Adrian Neville and Corey Graves from a joint assault by The Wyatt Family, Garrett Dylan and Scott Dawson, but was overwhelmed.
 Two weeks later, Graves, Neville and Regal faced The Wyatt Family with Bray Wyatt pinning Regal.

-Regal's final in-ring feud was against Antonio Cesaro due to Regal saving Byron Saxton from Cesaro's bullying, which culminated with Cesaro defeating Regal on 25 December episode of NXT.
+Regal's final in-ring feud was against Antonio Cesaro due to Regal saving Byron Saxton from Cesaro's bullying, which culminated with Cesaro defeating Regal on the 25 December episode of NXT.
 This would be his final match.
 In 2017, he confirmed that he had retired from wrestling.
-However, he wrestled Sami Zayn in behind-closed-doors match at a WWE try out in Dubai in 2014.
+However, he wrestled Sami Zayn in a behind-closed-doors match at a WWE try out in Dubai in 2014.